linas/atomspace-ipfs/README.md

      ++ Fetch the file corresponding to the CID that IPNS returned.
      ++ Parse the file, extract the desired Value.
   -- Incoming sets are stored along with the Valuation file.
+     (Except that this is pointless, because there is no way of knowing the CID of this file, unless one first loads all of the AtomSpace, in which case the loading of the incoming set is pointless...)
   -- If a user wants to change (update) the Valuation of a Atom,
      they must:
      ++ Obtain the private key for that Atom/Atomspace combination,